wildfly/quickstart/deltaspike-projectstage/README.md

 What is it?
 -----------

-Project stages allow to use implementations depending on the current environment.
-E.g. you can implement a bean which creates sample-data for system tests which gets activated only in case of project-stage *SystemTest*
+Project stages provide a way to customize the implementation based on the type of deployment environment.
+For example, you may want to generate sample data for system testing, but not for production.
+You can create a bean that generates sample data and activate it only for project stage *SystemTest*

-*Besides custom project-stages* it's possible to use the following pre-defined project-stages:
+*Besides custom project stages* it's possible to use the following pre-defined project stages:

 - UnitTest
 - Development